 To begin your hike, park at the ranch (119 Ranch Drive, Maggie Valley).
 Check in at the front desk to get a free printed map.

-From the ranch, walk up Ski Lodge Road by the barn and horse pastures - heading toward the Cataloochee Ski area.
+This scenic 5-mile loop begins at the ranch.
+Walk up Ski Lodge Road by the barn and horse pastures - heading toward the Cataloochee Ski area.
 After about a quarter of a mile, take a left onto Pine Tree Gap Road.
-Begin your gradual uphill climb through the forest.
+Begin your gradual uphill climb through the forest (gaining about 800 feet in elevation).
 Follow the red arrows for Hemphill Bald, reaching pastureland for a final ascent up the bald.
 You'll walk parallel to a fence that marks the boundary to the Great Smoky Mountains National Park on your left.
 On the other side of the fence is the park's Hemphill Bald Trail with connects to many other trails.

 Winter hikes often provide the longest views with clear haze-free skies.
 You’ll see Cataloochee Ski area and the Ranch (on the right).